cloudx-io/cloudx-ios/core/README.md

 ### Common Issues

 1. **SDK not initialized**
-   - Ensure you call `initSDKWithAppKey:completion:` before creating ads
+   - Ensure you call `initializeSDKWithAppKey:completion:` before creating ads
    - Check that the completion block is called with success

 2. **Ads not loading**